 Anemia treatment depends on the cause.

 - Iron deficiency anemia is the most common form of anemia.
 Treatment for this form of anemia usually involves taking iron supplements and making changes to your diet.
-If the underlying cause of iron deficiency is loss of blood — other than from menstruation — the source of the bleeding must be located and stopped.
+If the underlying cause of iron deficiency is the loss of blood — other than from menstruation — the source of the bleeding must be located and stopped.
 This may involve surgery or gastrointestinal procedures including upper endoscopy or colonoscopy.

 - Vitamin deficiency anemias.
 Treatment for folic acid and B-12 deficiency involves dietary supplements and increasing these nutrients in your diet.
 You may also need B-12 shots.